LLyaudet/python-none-objects/README.md

         bar(some, o, thing)
 ```

-This package introduces constant to make the code more readable:
+This package introduces constants to make the code more readable:

 ```python3
 from typing import Iterable, Mapping